-All cell phones or electronic devices (such as handheld games, music devices, earphones, iPods, cell phones, etc.) must be turned off while students are on campus, including before and after school and at school events.
-If your child is found to be using any of these electronic devices on campus without permission from the school, the electronic device may be confiscated and the parent/guardian will be responsible for retrieving the device from the front office.
+All cell phones or technological devices (such as handheld games, tablets, personal laptops, music devices, Airpods and other headphones, cell phones, etc.) must be turned off and out of sight while students are on campus, including before and after school and at school events.

+If your child is found to be using any of these devices on campus without permission from the school, the electronic device may be confiscated and the parent/guardian will be responsible for retrieving the device from the front office.
 If there is a pattern of unauthorized use at school, the school may convene an Student Support and Progress Team (SSPT) meeting.

-Student Materials
+Student Materials/Supplies